 Mr Pickwick’s January Sale.
 Truly good value, at £1 a ride.
 Another of Black Sheep CC’s fine rides out of Tewksbury.
 Has AA points, but nothing too bad in the way of climbing.
 It rained for most of the day I cycled it, and so I don’t have much to say about the countryside.
 One control at the marvellous Old Hill Café in Chipping Norton.

 Mudguards.
 Another of the good things.
 It’s much pleasanter for you having them in the rain.
 You don’t get so wet and you dry out quicker.
 This matters.
-(Mudguards are about the one piece of equipment likely to improve your chances of finishing Paris-Brest-Paris?)
+(Mudguards are said to be about the one piece of equipment likely to improve your chances of finishing PBP.
+But then it’s likely the more experienced audaxers will be using mudguards.)
 Also it’s much pleasanter for the person riding behind you in the rain, especially if you’ve a mudguard-flap.
 And it’s much pleasanter for the café owner’s chairs when you go in and sit down.
 There are two main choices: SKS and Crud.
 SKS remain the gold standard of practicality.
 They’re heavier than Crud; but because the stays are strong, and the guards are rigid, and they (can) come with spray flaps — a. they last; b. they protect you very well; c. they can be bodged.
 (Ie if you need to run a 25/28mm tyre on a ‘racy’ frame they can be cut to sit ‘outside’ the rear stay bridge and front fork bridge.
 See ‘Bodging, SKS’.)
 Crud are for the weight conscious, and those with small frame clearances and no inclination to bodge in original ways.
 Since 2016 there have been SKS Race Blades.
-These are excellent.
+These are excellent in terms of ease of putting on, taking off, and staying put; something about their shape, though, prevents them keeping the water off as well as the standard SKS.
+Amongst the Audax crowd, an increasing number seem to be using Portland Design Works.

 Paris-Brest(-Paris), Web Resources.
 Lots of good information about kit, experience and planning at marcusjb.wordpress.com.
 Another list of stuff I took — because such lists can be useful.
 RUSA (Randonneurs USA) have a useful page at www.rusa.org/newsletter/02-02-06.html.
 Another personal retrospective account of riding PBP — www.carnall.demon.co.uk/SR/super_r.htm.